-Learning OutcomesAt the conclusion of the course, you should be able to
+Learning OutcomesAt the conclusion of the course, participants will be able to:

-- Define the components of structured literacy
+- Define the components of structured literacy and describe their importance

-- Compare and contrast speech-to-print and print-to-speech approaches to literacy instruction
+- Compare and contrast speech-to-print and print-to-speech approaches

 - Evaluate quality programs following each approach

-- Describe the bi-directional influence of spelling on reading and vice versa
+- Describe the bidirectional influence of spelling on reading and vice versa

-- Explain Scarborough's reading rope and its implications for comprehension
+- Explain Scarborough's Reading Rope and its implications for comprehension

 - Compare and contrast the effects of decoding and oral language proficiency on reading comprehension

 - Describe and justify the components of a quality assessment for literacy

 - List and describe both informal and formal literacy assessments